 Objective: To collect and analyze socio-economic and demographic data relevant to the MPO Study Area and to support data requirements in the development of the Long Range Transportation Plan, the Transportation Improvement Program, the Congestion Management Process, Transportation Conformity analysis, transit planning, population projections, traffic analysis, regional travel demand modeling as well as other transportation planning efforts of the MPO.
-Population and employment projections assist in assessing future travel demand and transportation system needs.

-- 1. Population and Employment Projections: Activities and staff time devoted to the development and maintenance of regional population and employment projections to support the travel demand model and the Long Range Transportation Plan. - Activity: Work with OEP and other NH MPOs and Planning Commissions to update the Statewide population projections and regional population projections - Work Product:Extend the NH Department of Employment Security 10 year regional employment projections into twenty year projections and incorporate into the MPO model and Long Range Transportation Plan. - 3.
-Analysis of Census Data: Activities and staff time devoted to the analysis of Census and other demographic data for transportation planning purposes.
-While limited in applicability, the ACS data provides some insight into commuting patterns, methods of transport to work and general flow of people between home and work.
+1. Population and Employment Projections: Activities and staff time devoted to the development and maintenance of regional population and employment projections to support the travel demand model and the Long Range Transportation Plan.

+Work Product: Regional population projections Work Product: Regional employment projections

+2. Analysis of Census Data: Activities and staff time devoted to the analysis of Census and other demographic data for transportation planning purposes.

-Work Product: Receive, disseminate and analyze American Community Survey and related data as available.
+Work Product: Receive, disseminate and analyze 2010 Census & related data as available.
 Work Product: Updated CEDS data tables and economic summaries relating to employment, population, and housing data.

-Work Product: Analysis of ACS Journey to Work/commuting patterns data where possible given data availability and quality.
+Work Product: Analysis of ACS Journey to Work/commuting patterns data where possible